Facebook

 Product Best Type Cutting diameter Safety lock Blade material Warranty

-Vivosun Hand Pruning Shear Safest Pruning Shears N/A N/A Yes Stainless steel One year
+Vivosun Hand Pruning Shear Safest Pruning Shears Anvil Less than ½ inch Yes Stainless steel & titanium N/A

-Fiskars Steel Bypass Pruning Shears Best Bypass Pruning Shears Bypass ⅝ inch Yes Alloy steel with a non-stick cover Lifetime
+Fiskars Steel Bypass Pruning Shears Bypass Pruning Shears Bypass ⅝ inch Yes Steel with a non-stick cover Lifetime

-Fiskars Micro-Tip Pruning Shears Best for Small Hands N/A N/A No Stainless steel Lifetime
+Fiskars Micro-Tip Pruning Shears For Small Hands Anvil N/A No Stainless steel Lifetime

-Swansoft Electric Pruning Shears Best for Trees Power 1 inch No Hardened SK5 steel One year
+Swansoft Electric Pruning Shears For Trees Power 1 inch No Hardened SK5 steel One year

-The Gardener’s Friend Ratchet Pruning Shears Best Ratchet Pruners Ratchet 1 inch Yes Hardened carbon steel Lifetime
+The Gardener’s Friend Ratchet Pruning Shears Ratchet Pruners Ratchet 1 inch Yes Hardened carbon steel Lifetime

-Weichuang Professional Pruning Shears Best Budget Pruning Shears Bypass ½ inch Yes Stainless steel N/A
+Weichuang Professional Pruning Shears Budget Pick Bypass ½ inch Yes Stainless steel N/A

-iGarden Combo Garden Tool Set Best for Hedges Bypass N/A Yes High carbon steel N/A
+iGarden Combo Garden Tool Set For Hedges Bypass N/A Yes High carbon steel N/A

 Types of Pruning Shears

-Before you dive into our product recommendations, it’s important to know the different types of pruning shears.
-You may need a certain one for your yard.
+Before you dive into my product recommendations, it’s important to know the different types of pruning shears, as they all have different benefits and drawbacks.

 Bypass

 Bypass shears are best for sharp and clean cuts.
-They are the best for the health of the plant since frayed and ragged edges can attract diseases.
+They are the best for the plant’s health since frayed and ragged edges can attract diseases.

-Bypass pruners have two sharp blades which can cut through stems and soft branches up to ½ inch thick.
-This may change depending on the model of shears you choose.
-You shouldn’t use these pruners for dry or weak branches in case you clog or bend the shears.
+Bypass pruners have two sharp blades that can cut through stems and soft branches up to ½ inch thick.
+Note that you shouldn’t use these pruners for dry or weak branches in case you clog or bend the shears.

 Pros